 |Katherine Willette Leadership Scholarship |

-Two participants from the 2012 World TeamTennis Junior Nationals Tournament were awarded the Kathy Willette Leadership Scholarships after having life-changing experiences through taking part in the tournament.
-Kevin Frommer (USTA Eastern Way Team), the male recipient from Montgomery, N.Y. and Akari Baba (Smashing Rebels), the female recipient from Vancouver, Wash., have been granted a scholarship award of $300 for their achievement.
+One participant from the 2013 World TeamTennis Junior Nationals Tournament was awarded the Kathy Willette Leadership Scholarship after writing about a life-changing experience from taking part in the tournament.
+Alexandria Bauer (Central Coast Crushers), from Palos Verdes Estates, Calif., has been granted a scholarship award of $300 for her achievement.

 Getting to participate in the 2013 World TeamTennis competition was a great experience for me, and I am so glad that I took advantage of the opportunity.
 Many things made my trip down to the Barnes Tennis Center in San Diego fantastically memorable: the friendships I formed, the outstanding support I received from my team, and the lessons I learned while there.